-Future neighborhood development is influenced by several factors including historic development and travel patterns, distinctive architectural styles, or cultural experiences.
+Future neighborhood development is influenced by several factors including historic development, travel patterns, distinctive architectural styles, and cultural experiences.
 Compatibility between new and existing development is the goal.

 Within a vital neighborhood there exists a conglomeration of uses, but frequently there is a predominant land use, such as a place to work or a place to live.
 To this end, the RHIC Overlay District is divided into five subdistricts based on predominant existing land use or similar characteristics.
+The borders of the subdistricts are flexible and will be based on the underlying zoning.
 Precedents from neighborhoods similar to the RHIC Overlay District are included as an illustrative reference for each subdistrict.